eclipse-velocitas/velocitas-docs/content/en/docs/concepts/development_model/vehicle_app_sdk/_index.md

 ## Vehicle App abstraction

 `Vehicle Apps` are inherited from the `VehicleApp` base class.
-This enables the `Vehicle App` to use the Publish & subscribe messaging and the KUKSA Data Broker.
+This enables the `Vehicle App` to use the Publish & Subscribe messaging and to connect to the KUKSA Data Broker.

 The `Vehicle Model` instance is passed to the constructor of the `VehicleApp` class and should be stored in a member variable (e.g. `self.vehicle` for Python, `std::shared_ptr<Vehicle> m_vehicle;` for C++), to be used by all methods within the application.